pgamer78/btt-recorder-docs/docs/startproject.rst

 Next, select the Source Audio.
 (The Source Language audio is the language from which you will translate.)

-1. Tap on the top green bar (SOURCE LANGUAGE:) to select the Source Audio.
+1. Tap on the top green bar (SOURCE LANGUAGE:) to select the language of the Source Audio.
 (The Source Language audio is the language from which you will translate.)

   * You can search for the desired source language by tapping the magnifying glass.
   * The Keyboard appears.
 Type in the language or language code.
 Close the keyboard by using the down arrow icon, or back arrow icon.